Jesús Galíndez: Early life

 Galíndez was born in Madrid or Amurrio, Alava, and, as a Basque Nationalist Party member, took part on the Republican side in the Spanish Civil War.
 In 1939 he fled to Ciudad Trujillo, now Santo Domingo, where he lectured and represented the Basque government as a delegate.
 He started to investigate Trujillo and his government, encountered problems, and fled again, moving to New York City in 1946.
 Through the network he met with Ibero-American Poets, the Writers Guild, the International League for the Rights of Man, and the Inter-American Association for Democracy and Freedom.
-At Columbia University, he lectured on international law and completed his doctoral thesis about Trujillo and his rule.
+At Columbia University, he lectured on international law and completed his doctoral thesis on Trujillo and his regime.
 Galíndez allegedly became an informant for the FBI.

 Disappearance

 Galíndez was last seen at 10 PM on March 12, 1956, as he entered the subway station at 57th Street and Eighth Avenue in Manhattan.
 TIME magazine indicated that he disappeared near a subway station at 116th Street and Broadway.

 It was well known that Galíndez feared that Dominican agents might kill him.
 On the night of his disappearance, two Dominican ships were in New York; one put out that night and returned after 5 hours, the other leaving later.
 However, investigations initially went nowhere.
-His body was never found, but the unraveling of the Murphy disappearance allowed further light to be shed on his case.
+His body was never found, but the unraveling of the Murphy disappearance shed further light on his case.